tonoli/3D_Raytracer-Beta/README.md

 ## How to start?

 The basic retracer we will build need to be able to render 4 types of structures, planes, spheres, cones and cylanders.
 Here are the differents formulas we will need for the project.
+The fillowing has been created by my awesome teamate for the RT project Nicolas Sampre, nsampre's credit for the rest of README!
+Awesome job!

 ### Ray Tracing Formulas ✖️➕➖➗